fsoubelet/toychain/docs/Getting_Started.md

 ??? note "How about a development environment?"

     Sure thing.
-This repository uses [Poetry][poetry] as a build tool.
+This repository uses [Poetry] as a build tool.
 To set yourself up, get a local copy through VCS and run `poetry install`.
 You're now good to go, code away!

     The `poetry run node` command is predefined to start up a node, by default at